Perhaps you or someone you know wants to purse a plant based pregnancy.

 - If you are consuming plant based milks fortified with large amounts of calcium, consume it separately from your prenatal if it contains iron.
-Some research suggests calcium supplements may interfere with iron absorption when taken together.
+Some research suggests calcium supplements may interfere with iron absorption when taken together(6).

 Animal based products – like meat and eggs are often listed as the highest sources.
-Still, soy based foods, and other certain plant based sources, like quinoa also contain a decent amount of choline.
+Still, soy based foods, and certain other plant based sources, like quinoa also contain a decent amount of choline.

 So, depending on what your eating pattern looks like, it may still be difficult to meet your choline needs (AI for choline is a whopping 450 mg/day of choline for pregnant women).
 So talk to your doctor about whether or not a prenatal with choline added or a separate supplement is right for you.

 I know.
 You are probably tired of others asking where protein comes from with a plant based pregnancy!
 So many of us think of meat, but plant based sources, like legumes and soy contain a decent amount!

 If you are a vegetarian who consumes dairy, some dairy sources higher in protein include greek yogurt and cottage cheese (be aware that the later is often high in sodium)!

 Be sure to speak with your doctor about how much protein is appropriate for you, as needs may vary depending on any conditions you have, your activity, etc.

 And if you are struggling with trying to fit in protein on a fully plant based diet (I’ve been there, hello 1st trimester nausea 😉 ) check out vegan Dietitian Maya Bach’s article here!